spacebanana420/scalazip/README.md

 # scalazip
 Scalazip is a 7zip binding library written in Scala.
 The library uses string parsing and packs 7z's arguments into a list, for portable command execution.

-7zip's feature set isn't fully implemented, but the most important things are already.
+7zip's feature set isn't fully implemented, but the most important functionality and settings are ready to use.

 This readme is a work in progress